top of page

 To ensure that our clients' holidays are as special as they are, we host these annual events.

-• NEW in 2024: Thanksgiving distribution.
-This past year, we provided 345 households with a ham and side dishes suitable for Thanksgiving.
+• Thanksgiving distribution.
+In November, we provided hundreds of households with a ham and side dishes suitable for Thanksgiving.

 • Holiday giveaway.
 In December, we provided 1,131 individuals from 332 families with a complete Christmas dinner.
-We also provided toys for more than 400 children.
-We also supplied clients with more than 600 coats and assorted winter wear.
+We also provided clients with more than 600 coats and assorted winter wear for our clients.
+Plus, we gave toys to more than 400 children.

 • Easter dinner distribution.
-In 2024, we provided a complete Easter dinner to 940 individuals from 295 families (a 20% increase from 2023).
+In April, we provided a complete Easter dinner to 940 individuals from 295 families.
 And the Easter Bunny joined us, handing out goodies for the kids!

 Your help makes all of this possible!